 Dealing with floods

-- Don't put yourself at risk from contaminated water, damaged roads, or landslides and the like.
+- Don't put yourself at risk from contaminated water, damaged roads, or landslides and other hazards.

-- Look for and report broken power lines to Horizon on 0800 46 74 96.
+- Look for and report broken power lines to your electricity provider.
 Treat all lines as live.

 - Trees may be unstable due to saturated ground and high winds.

 - Be conscious of security.
-Lock your cars and house.
+Lock your car and house.
 Report suspicious activity to police.

 Health and wellbeing

 - Throw away food and water that has been contaminated by floodwater.